Mahatlek

 "Great Vehicle" or "Great Means of Progression", the name of an important sect of Buddhism that arose in northern India after the

-and invented new doctrine freely.
-The most characteristic feature of the Mahayana is the worship of many Bodhisattvas and TAras,
+invented new doctrine freely.
+The most characteristic feature of the Mahayana is the worship of many Bodhisattvas and TAras, the female

-the female counterpart of Bodhisattva.
-The adherents of this sect used the term Hinayana ("Smaller Vehicle" or "Inferior Vehicle") to
+counterpart of Bodhisattva.
+The adherents of this sect used the term Hinayana ("Smaller Vehicle" or "Inferior Vehicle") to describe

-describe Theravada Buddhism or "Doctrine of the Elders."
-The Theravada uses Pali as its sacred language and tries to adhere as
+Theravada Buddhism or "Doctrine of the Elders."
+The Theravada uses Pali as its sacred language and tries to adhere as closely as possible

 [Ref: An outline of the History of Religious Architecture in Thailand - Sonthiwan Intralib (1991).]